Hot Dip Galvanized

 The second most common grade, 316 SS is slightly more corrosion resistant than 304 SS.
 Type 316 is the standard molybdenum-bearing grade of stainless steel, containing 2-3% molybdenum.
 The addition of molybdenum enhances the metal’s overall resistance to corrosion, cracking, creeping, chemicals, solvents, sulfuric acids, extreme temperatures, and pitting from chloride solutions.
 It is an ideal choice for electrical products subjected to industrial processing chemicals, ocean spray, or high chloride environments.

-With the addition of the key alloying elements used in the 304 and 316 grades of stainless steel, the initial overhead cost of stainless steel components can appear high.
-Over the past few years, these elements have fluctuated in the following ranges:
+Due to price fluctuations of the key alloying elements used in the 304 and 316 grades of stainless steel, the initial overhead cost of stainless steel components can appear high:

 |Chromium||$0.60 - $2.00/lb|